JimDesu/basis-lang/spec.md

 **Reference-chain flattening.** When a command reference binds a `&`-mode argument (e.g., `{cmd: &x}`), the binding flattens through any reference chain: if `&x` is itself a reference parameter of the constructing command's frame, the binding chains through to the origin slot's frame.
 The command reference's effective ceiling is the origin slot's owning frame — the frame at which the slot lives, not the immediate constructing frame.
 A command reference with no `&`-bound arguments has no ceiling beyond the ordinary object lifecycle; it can be returned, stored, or moved freely.

-**Excluded combinations with fexprs.** Per the v1 stance (§8.12), command references can bind fexpr-typed arguments under the fexpr-tainting discipline of §6.15: the resulting command-typed value carries the fexpr-relevance taint of any fexpr-typed bound argument, propagating the `D`-ceiling constraint of the bound fexpr to the command-reference value.
+**Excluded combinations with fexprs.** Per §8.12, command references can bind fexpr-typed arguments under the fexpr-tainting discipline of §6.15: the resulting command-typed value carries the fexpr-relevance taint of any fexpr-typed bound argument, propagating the `D`-ceiling constraint of the bound fexpr to the command-reference value.

 ### 8.3 Command Literal